-This impact evaluation will be led by Learning Team of the Democracy, Rights, and Governance Center of Excellence in USAID/DCHA and the AidData initiative managed by USAID’s Development Lab.
-AidData will be responsible for the evaluation contract, to be led by an independent principal investigator from the academic community to lead the design and implementation of the evaluation.
-The evaluation questions and precise methodology would be developed in collaboration with the project AOR/COR and the USAID/Senegal Regional Program Office/M&E Specialist in order to adhere as well as possible to the project theory of change and implementation design.
+This impact evaluation will be led by Learning Team of the Democracy, Rights, and Governance Center of Excellence in USAID/DCHA and the AidData Center for Development Policy (AidData) through a cooperative agreement managed by USAID’s Global Development Lab.
+AidData will be responsible for the evaluation contract, to be led by independent principal investigators from the academic community to lead the design and implementation of the evaluation.
+The evaluation questions and precise methodology would be developed by the AidData principal investigators in collaboration with the project AOR/COR and the USAID/Senegal Regional Program Office/M&E Specialist in order to adhere as well as possible to the project theory of change and implementation design.

-The evaluation design would be finalized in consultation with the principal PRG activity implementing partner, and would need to align with the project work plan so as to ensure that the project implementation timing and geographic targeting for the components under evaluation is conducive to rigorous impact evaluation methodology, particularly as needed to ensure validity.
-This relates in particular to the ability to isolate project inputs for the outcomes being measured, as well as to establishing equivalent control groups.
+The evaluation design would be finalized in consultation with the principal PRG activity implementing partner.
+A core feature of the PRG design will be a project work plan that ensures the project implementation timing and geographic targeting for the components under evaluation is conducive to rigorous impact evaluation methodology, particularly as needed to ensure validity.
+This relates in particular to the ability to isolate project inputs for the outcomes being measured, as well as to establishing equivalent control groups through standard randomization techniques.
 Furthermore, the Request for Applications or Proposals for the PRG principal activity will note that there may be an impact evaluation of components of the activity and that the implementing partner would need to cooperate to make this possible.

-It is anticipated that the impact evaluation would target two or three key, discrete sub-components and target zones of the PRG principal activity.
+It is anticipated that the impact evaluation would target two or three key, discrete sub-components and target zones of the PRG principal activity related to Outcome 2: Improved multi-stakeholder (government, non-government, donor, etc.) contribution to specific elements of reform implementation for targeted citizen priorities.

 This approach has a number of advantages.
 First, evaluating different discrete sub-components separately (i.e. in different geographic zones), makes it possible to measure the impact of particular project inputs rather than a package of activities whose respective individual contributions would otherwise be hard to isolate.
 Second, this also allows us to compare the effectiveness of different inputs.
 Third, sub-components could also be implemented and evaluated together to measure the effect of the combined package if that approach was deemed important to test as part of the theory of change.
 Fourth, the limited scope of the impact evaluation would allow for the majority of the project that is not under impact evaluation to be flexible and change implementation course midstream as needed without being concerned about affecting the validity of the evaluation.
 Lastly, the targeted nature of the proposed impact evaluation matches the modest amount of funds likely to be available for this purpose.

 In keeping with standard impact evaluation methodology, the central research questions for this evaluation would likely be:

+Did the PRG activities reach the intended targets?

 Did the activities under evaluation lead to the anticipated results (e.g. did increased public dialogue on citizen priorities during the elections lead to increased responsiveness in political party campaigns)?

 Can the changes in outcome be explained by the project activities, or did they result from other factors?